ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Presentation Header along with the necessary cryptographic statements to verify the presented JWP.

-When supported by the underling JPA, a single issued JWP can be used to safely generate multiple presented JWPs without becoming correlatable.
+When supported by the underlying JPA, a single issued JWP can be used to safely generate multiple presented JWPs without becoming correlatable.

 A JWP may also be single use, where an issued JWP can only be used once